valkey-io/valkey-doc/commands/hsetex.md

-The `HSETEX` command allow setting the value of one or more fields of a given hash key, and optionally manipulate their expiration time.
+The `HSETEX` command allows setting the value of one or more fields of a given hash key, and optionally manipulating their expiration time.
 The command will return 1 in case all provided fields have been set or 0 in case `FNX` or `FXX` were provided and non of the specified fields were set.
 Without providing any optional flags, this command behaves exactly like a normal [`HSET`](hset.md) command.